rileydakota/minikube-security-lab/README.md

 kubectl api-resources
 ```

 Seem overwhelming?
 Don't worry, we will only need a small number of these in the lab.
 Each of these resources has its own configurations.
-Lucky for us, kubectl has a built in command that allows us to retrieve the fields and associated documentation.
-Lets try this for the `pod` resource type:
+Lucky for us, kubectl has a built-in command that allows us to retrieve the fields and associated documentation.
+Let's try this for the `pod` resource type:

 ```bash
 kubectl explain pod